 3: Longines Avigation

-For a watch that really draws you into the once cutting-edge world of classic aviation, look to the Longines Avigation.
+For a watch that really draws you into the once cutting-edge world of classic aviation, look to the Avigation line from Longines.
 A black alligator strap exudes a sense of refined style, as do a black-matte dial and Arabic numerals.
 What takes this beauty out of tuxedo territory is its dedicated commitment to the pilot-watch credo of bold and straightforward function that never betrays its jet-set inspired design.

 4: Alpina Startimer Automatic